yashprit/awesome-jquery/README.md

 - [TableDnD](https://github.com/isocra/TableDnD) - jQuery plug-in to drag and drop rows in HTML tables
 - [editable-table](https://github.com/mindmup/editable-table) - tiny jQuery/Bootstrap widget that makes a HTML table editable
 - [StickyTableHeaders](https://github.com/jmosbech/StickyTableHeaders) - A jQuery plugin that makes large tables more usable by having the table header stick to the top of the screen when scrolling.
+- [jquery-treetable](https://github.com/ludo/jquery-treetable) - jQuery plugin to show a tree structure in a table

 ## Contribute